 We just received a call from a farmer down in Tanahun, Mahendra Shrestha, who is not only talking about it.
 He and his wife have now taken action.
 They are running a small organic farm – the Holy Green Organic Farm – and other farmers in their village are also attracted to the idea.
 Yes, great profits can be made from chemical-based farming in short time, Mahendra agrees.
 But in the long term, organic farming is better.
-Watch the episode of “Local Voices” below to hear him explain why that is: it’s a small farmer’s views on a heated issue in Nepal today.
+Watch the episode of “Local Voices” opposite to hear him explain why that is: it’s a small farmer’s views on a heated issue in Nepal today.

 show up in vegetables on the markets in Kathmandu and major district towns.
 As a result, consumers are growing steadily more worried and conscious of what they eat, and more farmers are also becoming sceptical of commercial, chemical-based farming.
 So, what’s their counter-reaction?
 Well, still more have started to talk about “going organic”.The growing use of pesticides in Nepal is increasingly provoking a counter reaction.
 Time and again, toxic levels of pesticides